 She: I came to the 3rd standard!

 She: I did very nicely!
-I got A grade in everything.
+I got A grades in everything.
 My Mother is very happy.

 Me: Naturally!
 Good girl!
 Will you study well in the third standard?

 She: Yes, Aunty!
-Aunty, I have three days holidays!
+Aunty, I have three days holiday!

 Me: Really?
 Why?